deans-code/deans-code/README.md

 ## Hi, I'm Dean 👋

-I have been developing software professionally for more than 19 years for London based digital agencies.
+I have been developing software professionally for more than 19 years.
 Most recently I have been working as a Lead Technical Developer and Solutions Architect, leading development teams in the delivery of solutions incorporating various .NET based Digital Experience Platforms and Content Management Systems.

 This account manages my personal projects; my goal for the projects hosted here is to broaden my knowledge and skill-set by exploring technologies I do not encounter during my day-to-day work.
 I would also like to explore the benefits of hosting open-source code and contribute to the community, where possible.